wundergraph/wundergraph/docs-website/src/pages/docs/guides/monitoring-and-observability.md

 ```

 {% callout type="note" %}
-Please let us know if you can't find the metrics, attributes you are looking for.
+If you can't find the metrics, attributes you are looking for.
 We are happy to help you out!
+Please [contact us](https://wundergraph.com/discord).
 {% /callout %}